 A mortgage is a loan secured against your home.
 You home may be repossessed if you do not keep up repayments on your mortgage or another other debt secured on it.

-Are you struggling to keep up with your mortgage payments?
+Are you struggling with mortgage repayments?

 It’s fair to say that we have all been struggling with the financial uncertainty surrounding Coronavirus over the last year.
 Some have not been able to work.
 Income has been reduced.
 Living costs have increased and monthly finances have gone array.